Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 # Archetype Authoring Guide

 This reference implementation provides 6 archetypes that can be used as-is or customized further to suit business needs.
 Archetypes are self-contained Bicep deployment templates that are used to configure multiple subscriptions.
-Archetypes provide the `File -> New -> Configure subscription from template` capability.
+Archetypes provide the ability to configure new subscriptions with use case specific architecture in a repeatable method.
+One archetype can be used to configure many subscriptions.

 This implementation provides two types of archetypes:  Spoke archetypes & Platform archetypes.
 Spoke archetypes are used to configure subscriptions for line of business use cases such as Machine Learning & Healthcare.
 Platform archetypes are used to configure shared infrastructure such as Logging, Hub Networking and Firewalls.
 Intent of the archetypes is to **provide a repeatable method** for configuring subscriptions.
 It offers **consistent deployment experience and supports common scenarios** required by your organization.